4 Searching the Literature

 You’ll be dealing with hundreds or thousands of citations.
 Trying to manage these in a spreadsheet or Word document is a recipe for chaos.
 Use a reference manager.

-Zotero is my recommendation—it’s free, open-source, and works well for systematic reviews.
+Zotero is my recommendation.
+It’s free, open-source, and works well for systematic reviews.
 But Mendeley, EndNote, or other managers work too.
 The key is picking one and using it consistently.

 Import your search results directly from each database into your reference manager.
 Most databases offer export options (RIS, BibTeX, or direct export to specific managers).
-Keep search results from different databases in separate collections initially—you’ll need these numbers for your PRISMA flow diagram.
+Keep search results from different databases in separate collections initially; you’ll need these numbers for your PRISMA flow diagram.

 Deduplication